-Lemon and blackberries are complete opposites but put the two together and they compliment each other with sweet and sour flavors.
-And then, you have the colors of the yellow lemon and the deep dark reddish purple of the blackberry that are showstoppers when put together.
-What better way to use these two flavorful fruits than with a luscious Lemon Cake filled and covered with a silky Swiss Meringue Blackberry buttercream.
+Lemon and blackberries are complete opposites but put the two together and they complement each other with sweet and sour flavors.
+And then, you have the colors of the yellow lemon and the deep dark reddish-purple of the blackberry that are showstoppers when put together.
+What better way to use these two flavorful fruits than with a luscious Lemon Cake filled and covered with a silky Swiss Meringue Blackberry Buttercream.

 Truth be told, I love cake.
 How about you, do you have a favorite?
 This cake is a bit extravagant looking but is super easy to make and the flavors make this cake delightful.